atishay-kasliwal/atishaykasliwal.com/_pages/cv.md

 ======
 * Organized a press conference at the **Crime Branch**, drawing 200+ attendees to discuss the return of 500+ stolen phones.
 * Core Committee Member of the **Jain Youth Cricket Club**– For the past 3 years, organized monthly events for 500 people, managed event plans, coordinated with team members, and led a team during a tournament with 16 participating teams.
-* Managed the interviewing of new hires at Accolite, assessing candidates for technical skills and problem-solving abilities.
+* Managed the interviewing of hires at Accolite, assessing candidates for technical skills and problem-solving abilities.
 * Assisted in planning and executing the **Symbioz Annual College Event**, managing logistics, budgeting, and coordinating with various teams to ensure smooth operations and a successful event.